jonathan-gramain/bitpunch/README.md

 create a syntax to describe more easily how such file should be parsed, and the scope then quickly turned into making a general purpose tool instead of restricting it to .mp4.

+## License

+- The libbitpunch C library and the bitpunch Python package (the Python bindings) are distributed under a New BSD License.

+- The bitpunch Command-Line tool and its helper Python package "nestedcmd" are distributed under a GPL v3 license.